hpoom/Conference-Notes/SOTR-2014/automate_all_the_front_end_development_things.md

 ##### Alfred

-Has a script that resets her dev enviroment.
+Has a script that resets her dev environment.
 She has then linked that into Alfred so it is simple to run.

 ##### Dash